Taiwan Expat Health Insurance Guide

 Under such circumstances the government pays the first part of any medical treatment required, with the individual paying the remainder.

 This does, however, mean that there is rarely such a thing as “free” healthcare in Taiwan, and at least some financial contribution will be necessary for treatment.
-As a result of this the British government strongly encourages tourists and expats to invest in suitable overseas health insurance.
+As a result of this the British government strongly encourages tourists and expats to invest in suitable overseas health insurance or expat travel insurance.

 The official currency is the New Taiwan Dollar.